whatmansi/whatmansi/README.md

 ### Hi there 👋
 This is Mansi Chauhan, a final year engineering student.

-- 🔭 I’m currently working on MERN stack.
+- 🔭 Probably going to work on MERN stack.
 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on projects on C++ & MERN Stack.
 - 🤔 I’m looking for help with clearing interviews.